Is car leasing worth it? Use these 5 decision-making factors to find out

 3. How much time do you have?

 If you’ve written your car off or you’ve got a job that requires you to travel, you’ll need a car as soon as possible.

 There’s a lot of research involved in buying a car; you want to make sure you get a vehicle that you want to own.
 This can make the process longer and a more considered buy than leasing a car.

-When you lease a car you know, you’ll be able to give it back when your contract ends, so although the type of car you get is still necessary – it’s a lower level of importance because you can get a new one in 1-2 years.
+When you lease a car, you know you’ll be able to give it back when your contract ends, so although the type of car you get is still necessary – it’s a lower level of importance because you can get a new one in 1-2 years.

 Think about when you need your car and how long you need it for.
 For example, if you’ve got two kids and you’re planning on having another baby in 12-24 months, it’s probably not wise to buy a Fiat 500; you’ll outgrow the car quickly, and you’ll have to sell it, too.
-You could lease a Fiat 500 for two years and then consider buying when your family is complete.
+Instead, you could lease a Fiat 500 for two years and then consider buying when your family is complete.

 How long does it take to lease a car?

 It depends on your circumstances and whether there are any complications with your application.
 But if everything goes smoothly, you could be on the road in 1-2 weeks.